nus-cs2103-AY2324S1/ip/docs/README.md

 ## Features

-Hehe, I have the ability to do the following:
+Hehe, I have the ability to do the following things:
 1. Add new ToDo, Deadline and Event tasks
 2. View the list of tasks you have
 3. Delete a task from the list